Sequoia National Forest vacation rentals

 Cozy Sequoia Cabin Camp Nelson

-DianaRating, 5 stars5 days ago
+DianaRating, 5 stars1 week ago

 Lisa’s cabin was absolutely perfect for a quick, peaceful family getaway.
 It is even cozier and nicer than the photos suggest!
 We arrived in the evening and Lisa was great about giving us clear check in instructions.
 We made smores by the fire and woke up to a magnificent view on a crisp mountain morning.
 I was thankful Lisa mentioned the waffle maker — I brought ingredients for waffles and it was my first time making them.
 My kids loved them!
 We took family walks around Camp Nelson and saw Soda Springs, then went all the way to Nelson trailhead which is also walking distance from the cabin.
 One thing I would tell future guests is to bring groceries, bc the two general stores nearby weren’t well stocked when we visited in April (maybe they are during high tourist season?).
 That said, we appreciated the cabin had a lot of essentials including coffee beans and a grinder.
 We would absolutely return.
 Thanks for being a lovely host, Lisa!